akarazhev/youtube-transcript/README.md

 # YouTube Transcript

-YouTube Transcript helps to get transcripts of YouTube videos, tokenize the transcripts, and generate a summary of the transcripts using the Natural Language Toolkit.
+YouTube Transcript helps to get transcripts of YouTube videos, tokenize the transcripts, and generate a summary of the transcripts using the Natural Language Toolkit by saving results to text files.
+It also allows you to get transcripts from a channel.

+## Installation

 Dependencies to install: